 Hike to Aroumd

 Our journey to Aroumd started with the driver dropping us off in Imlil.
 Here we were met by carts and donkeys, who would kindly be taking our bags up for us.
 Soon we had begun on the trail heading up the valley into a light forest.
 As it was October, the weather was quite cool and we were all wearing a lot warmer gear than one normally associates with Morocco.
+Yes, when you pack for Morocco, you may actually need to bring cold weather gear!

 The path slowly zigzagged as the autumn leaves strongly contrasted with the dark grey stones about.
 It wasn’t long before we were seeing views up the stark valley, although Toubkal was obscured by the valley’s contours.
 Thankfully, the weather had held up until this point and we would able to reach Aroumd without too much hassle.
 The village of Aroumd itself was quite humble, many of the homes incredibly basic in design and quality.